Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Introduction

-As for using modelling as a research tool, the accurate modelling (and forecasting) of solar irradiance requires a fully resolved and realistic simulation of clouds, information about atmospheric composition, and accurate 3D radiative transfer calculations such as Monte Carlo ray tracing.
-In practise, the most detailed operational weather models operate at a resolution of approximately 1 km, too coarse to resolve clouds.
+As for using modelling as a research tool, reproducing observed solar irradiance variability requires a fully resolved and realistic simulation of clouds, information about atmospheric composition and aerosols, and accurate 3D radiative transfer calculations using techniques such as Monte Carlo ray tracing.
+In practise, the most detailed operational weather models operate at a resolution of approximately 1 km, too coarse to resolve clouds at the necessary scales.
 Apart from that, the physics of radiative transfer is simplified to a two-stream approach (up and down) \citep{hogan_flexible_2018}, which by design means it cannot resolve cloud enhancement and will thus underestimate the contrast between shaded and sunlight surfaces.
-There are attempts to improve this by subgrid parameterization of clouds and 3D radiative effects, such as SPARTACUS \citep{villefranque_process-based_2021} or ecRAD \citep{ukkonen_fast_2023} for operational weather models.
-More accurately resolving 3D radiation is done in academic setups by e.g. \cite{veerman_case_2022}, who have coupled a Monte Carlo ray tracer to a cloud resolving model, or \cite{pincus_computational_2009}, who demonstrate an alternative to ray tracing.
-Development of such parameterizations or optimized 3D radiative transfer calculations to work at finer scales depend on our understanding of radiative transfer in the atmosphere and validation using observations.
+There are ways to improve upon two-stream methods by subgrid parameterisation of clouds and 3D radiative effects, such as SPARTACUS \citep{schafer_representing_2016} or ecRAD \citep{ukkonen_fast_2023} for operational weather models.
+More accurately resolving 3D radiation is done in academic setups by for example \cite{veerman_case_2022}, who have coupled a 3D Monte Carlo ray tracer to a cloud resolving model, in an offline way as presented by \cite{gristey_influence_2022}, or using an alternative to ray tracing altogether as demonstrated by \cite{pincus_computational_2009}.
+It can also be used to study specific mechanisms in a controlled manner, such as the effect of surface albedo \citep{villefranque_functionalized_2023}.
+However, even in the best studied case of boundary layer shallow cumulus, one can question the realism with which large-eddy simulation (LES) can resolve such clouds \citep{romps_life_2021}.